cholcombe973/autodock/README.md

 Autodock is currently only tested on Ubuntu 13.04.
 Testing and pull requests for other platforms are welcome.
 Autodock has a few requirements that need to be in place before it will function properly.
-* Docker 0.6+.
-0.7.2+ highly encouraged due to bugs
+* Docker 0.8+ highly encouraged due to bugs
 * [Saltstack](http://docs.saltstack.com/topics/index.html)
 * Python 2.7+
 * [Python Paramiko](https://github.com/paramiko/paramiko) to ssh into containers
 * [Etcd](https://github.com/coreos/etcd)
-* GoLang, so Etcd can function
+* GoLang 1.2, so Etcd can function
 * A docker base container

 ### Usage